Allen College: Accreditation

 Allen College's programs have been accredited by numerous organizations.
 The school has been accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools since January 1, 1995.

-The Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice degrees have been accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), and Doctor of Nursing Practice (DNP) degrees have been accredited by the Commission on Collegiate Nursing Education (CCNE).

 The Associate Degree of Science in Radiography is accredited by Joint Review Committee on Education in Radiologic Technology (JRCERT).

 The Bachelor of Health Sciences in Medical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The Bachelor of Health Science in Diagnostic Medical Sonography is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-Allen College's bachelor and Master of Science in Nursing programs have been approved by the Iowa Board of Nursing (IBN).
-The Bachelor of Science in Nursing program first received IBN approval in March 1990.
+Allen College's BSN, MSN, and DNP programs have been approved by the Iowa Board of Nursing (IBN).
+The BSN program first received IBN approval in March 1990.